eddyystop/gulp-mithril-components/README.md

 Create easily customized, multiple views for Mithril components, using a template and mixins.

-### The problem
+## The problem

-There are design issues involved in writing generalized Mithril components, especially when they are targeted at CSS frameworks, which don't exist when writing customized components for your own, or limited use.
+There are design issues with generalized Mithril components, especially when they are targeted at CSS frameworks, which don't exist with customized components for your own or limited use.

 #### Styling